 Equipment

 We recognize that parents of new archers may understandably be reluctant to purchase a new bow.
 Ultimately, it is in the archers’ best interest to acquire their own equipment as soon as possible as each bow is customized to the individual archer.
-We do have bows that can be shared amongst the young archers.
-However, due to covid concerns, we even more strongly than usual, suggest you buy a bow and six arrows that can be used by your child so that they do not need to share equipment during a class.
+We do have bows that can be shared amongst the young archers, however, there is no guarantee that your child will get the same bow every class.
+Once you know your young archer is going to be more committed to the sport, we suggest you buy a bow and six arrows that can be used by your child so that they do not need to share equipment during a class and to support their continued development.

 Several equipment options are available:

-The club has a limited number of recurve bows that we will make available for a limited time.
+The club has a limited number of recurve bows and arrows that we will make available for a limited time.
 There is no additional charge for the use of this equipment but archers should realize that they may have to share this equipment with another archer.
-As noted above, we strongly recommend that you not rely on shared equipment at this time

 CanBow Program